Chase the Ace (lottery): History

 A Chase the Ace in Sydney, Nova Scotia saw significant participation, having reached a record jackpot of $2.6 million as of May 2016 and five cards remaining.
 On May 7, 2016, the $2.9 million jackpot was won by Kathy McPherson.
 The organizers, as well as McPherson (who previously lived in the city) announced intents to donate portions of their earnings to relief efforts for the Fort McMurray wildfire.

-In 2021 it was reported spreading to South Dakota (the game, not the wildfires).
+In the summer of 2018, a $1.2-million Chase the Ace jackpot won at a fundraiser for two area fire departments in Margaree Forks, Cape Breton, led to a family dispute and legal battle between a 57 year-old woman and her 19 year-old nephew.
+The woman claimed she never intended to share winnings with the young man, despite both their names appearing on the winning ticket, purchased by the nephew but paid for by the aunt.
+Unhappy that the fundraiser's organizer had issued two cheques of $611,319 for the co-winners, the woman sued her nephew.
+The matter was settled out of court, with the aunt getting $872,639 of the $1,222,639 prize and the nephew receiving $350,000.

+In 2021, the West Central Tribune highlighted examples of Chase the Ace games in the U.S. state of South Dakota.